PyAr/fades/README.rst

 ``fades -d django -x django-admin.py startproject foo``

 Uses the ``django-admin.py`` script to start a new project named ``foo``, without having to have django previously installed.

+``fades -d django --rm``

+Executes the Python interactive interpreter in a virtualenv with ``django`` installed and removes the virtualenv from disk once the interpreter is exited.

 How to install it